How business can close the expectations gap

 of business leaders believe their company has a responsibility to act on ESG issues

-of employees prefer to support/work for companies that care about the same issues they do
+of employees prefer to support or work for companies that care about the same issues they do

 We designed this survey to give you and your company a finer understanding of evolving consumer expectations around ESG.
 Our findings indicate that consumers have different perceptions than business leaders about where ESG investments are flowing, and they’re looking for information about ESG in different places than where businesses are currently reporting.
 For additional insight, we segmented executives by their responses and found that only 28% of executives stood out as “ESG Trendsetters.”
 These executives are advocates for businesses advancing ESG agendas with a strong consumer-focused mindset, and they’re closing the gap with consumer expectations.
 These are our top findings.

 Consumers and employees want businesses to invest in making sustainable improvements to the environment and society, not just comply with regulation, and they’re prepared to reward (or penalize) brands accordingly.
 Overwhelming majorities of both consumers and employees said they’re more likely to buy from or work for companies that share their values across the various elements of ESG.
 While consumers have long said that they value sustainability, the COVID-19 crisis perceptibly shifted consumer behavior and enlarged the pool of conscientious consumers willing to pay more for healthier, safer, more environmentally and socially conscious products and brands.